creatis-myriad/cLDM_project/README.md

 - Configurations files that were used to run the experiments can be found in the folder `nn_lib/config/`.
 It is configurated as follow:
     - `Config_VanillaVAE.yaml` is the main config file that will use other configuration files to run the VAE model.
     - The folder `config/model` contains the configuration files with the parameters for the each model.
-    - The folder `config/architecture` contains the configuration files to select specific architecture depending and the model you want to run.
+    - The folder `config/architecture` contains the configuration files to select specific architecture depending on the model you want to run.
+    - The folder `config/processing` has the path to load a dictionnary containing the metrics of all patients for all slices.
-    - The folders `config/dataset` and `config/datamodule` contain the configuration files to create the dataloaders for the training of the model.
+    - The folders `config/dataset` and `config/datamodule` contain the configuration files to create the dataloaders and use them to train the model.
 - When running a main configuration, the sub-configuration files used should have the same name.

 ## Models used for the experiments
-- For strategy 1, the `cLDM` model is used.
+- For **strategy** 1, the `cLDM` model is used.
 The conditioning (using cross-attention) was done with:
-    - A vector of scalars derived from the segmentations (strategy 1.1).
+    - A vector of scalars (clinical attributes) derived from the segmentations (strategy 1.1).
-    - The latent representation from `VanillaVAE` of the images (strategy 1.2).
+    - The latent representation from the `VanillaVAE` model trained on images (strategy 1.2).
-    - The latent representation from `ARVAE` of the images and regularized with clinical attributes (strategy 1.3)
+    - The latent representation from the `ARVAE` model trained on images and regularized with clinical attributes (strategy 1.3)
-- For strategy 2, the `ControlNet` model is used using the `LDM` model.
+- For **strategy 2**, the `ControlNet` architecture is employed with an `LDM` backbone.
-- For strategy 3, the `cLDM_concat` model is used using 2D representation of segmentation masks obtained from the `AE_KL` model.
+- For **strategy 3**, the `cLDM_concat` architecture is conditioned on 2D representation of segmentation masks obtained with the `AE_KL` model.

 ## Figures from the paper
 - Figure 2 and 3 where obtained using the file `fig_originalSeg_vs_generatedSeg.py`.
-It needs the original segmentation as well as the segmentation derived from the nnU-Net model with synthetic images serving as the input.
+It needs the original segmentation as well as the segmentation derived from the nnU-Net model with synthetic images used as inputs.
 - To get **Figure 2**, we have chosen an arbitrary mask to illustrate our pipeline.

 ![Pipeline overview](./figures/Dice_segGen_v2.png "Figure 2.")